-Taking people of all ages sailing on the Hudson River is fundamental to Clearwater’s approach to cultivating interest in and respect for the environment.
-Every year, we take roughly 10,000 students sailing; Many of them tell us decades later that the experience changed them profoundly.
-Over the course of fifty years, we’ve given roughly half a million students this opportunity, and we hope to keep doing so indefinitely.
-There are other sailing education programs, but none have operated as long or as consistently as Clearwater’s.
+Clearwater’s approach to stewardship is simple: get people out on the river and they will be inspired to protect it.
+The sloop is the key tool to fulfilling this mission.
+Every year, we take roughly 10,000 students sailing.
+Many of them tell us decades later that the experience changed them profoundly, offering a new perspective on the Hudson and an insight into its magic.
+Over the course of fifty years, we have taken roughly half a million students sailing, and we hope to keep doing so indefinitely.
+This same time period has seen drastic improvements in the health and care of the Hudson.
+There are other sailing education programs out there, but none have operated for as many years or as consistently as Clearwater’s.

-Clearwater crew members also learn to work harmoniously and cost-effectively with government.
-In addition to maintaining Clearwater with material and methods that minimize her impact on the environment, we work closely with the Coast Guard to ensure the Clearwater exceeds stringent safety standards and operates smoothly in the often-busy waters of the Hudson River.
-From the beginning, this has involved costly maintenance and upgrades, starting with a pre-construction redesign to increase freeboard to meet new stability standards.
-Over time, it has involved new radios, fire protection systems and enormous quantities of new wood, paint, caulk and other materials.
+We maintain Clearwater with materials and methods that minimize our impact on the environment.
+We do so while working closely with the Coast Guard to ensure the Clearwater exceeds stringent safety standards and operates smoothly in the busy waters of the Hudson River.
+This has always involved costly repairs and upgrades, starting with a pre-construction redesign to meet new stability standards.
+Over time, it has involved new radios, fire protection systems, and enormous quantities of new wood, paint, caulk, and other materials.
 We strive to always perform maintenance well ahead of Coast Guard requirements, which in turn are designed to keep passengers safer than those anywhere else in the world.

-A similar major overhaul is scheduled for clearwater during the winter of 2020-2021. we will again be out of the water for over six months replacing a large portion of the hull.
-The fall/winter 2020-2021 work will concentrate on the parts of the vessel not yet addressed in this the series of projects that started in 2009.
-The major work will be above the waterline from the chain plates forward.
-All the planks and frames including the top timbers and stanchions.
+The Clearwater is ready for another large project.
+In the winter of 2021-2022, the boat will be again hauled out of the water and placed on a barge for the better part of six months.
+This project will concentrate on parts of the vessel not yet addressed in previous restorations.
+The work will be above the waterline from the chain plates forward.
+All the planks and frames including the top timbers and stanchions will be replaced.
 We estimate this will involve close to 60 planks and 100 futtock frame sections.

 If you’d like to help us with this work, donate now!